-Bernard Brown was born in Romford, Essex on 20 April 1931.
-He attended a Building Technical College for three years, prior to attending a five year full time course at the South East Essex School of Architecture, from which he received a Design Diploma.
+Bernard Brown was born in Romford, Essex on April 20, 1931.
+He attended a Building Technical College for three years, prior to attending a five year full-time course at the South East Essex School of Architecture, from which he received a Design Diploma.
 Upon achieving this degree, Brown sat the external examinations of the Royal Institute of British Architecture.

 Brown temporarily came to Winnipeg in 1958, to work with Green Blankstein Russell Associates (GBR) on the scheme proposed for the Winnipeg International Air Terminal.
-In 1959, he returned to Winnipeg to lead the design development of the approved conceptual plan for the Air Terminal.
-The Winnipeg Air Terminal (sadly demolished in 2012) was considered to be one of the premier examples of modernist architecture in the country.
-Its elegant design was clear, concise and remained beautiful forty years after completion.
+In 1959, he returned to Winnipeg to lead the design development of the approved conceptual plan for the air terminal.
+The Winnipeg International Air Terminal (sadly, demolished in 2012) was considered one of the premier examples of modernist architecture in the country.
+Its elegant design was clear, concise and remained beautiful 40 years after completion.